kushaldas/lym/docs/networking.md

 -rw-r--r--.
 1 fedora fedora  745 Jun 25 06:25 id_rsa.pub
 ```

 Each key has two parts.
 The *id_rsa.pub* is the public key and *id_rsa* is the private part of the key.
 One can safely upload or use the public key anywhere.
-But, the private key should be kept in a safe manner, as if people get access to your private key, they can also access all of your information from any system using that key.
+But the private key, should be kept in a safe manner, because if people get access to your private key, they can also access all of your information from any system using that key.

-In other words, do not give the private key to anyone, or do not randomly copy the *.ssh* directory to USB drive and then forget about it.
+In other words, do not give the private key to anyone, or do not randomly copy the *.ssh* directory to a USB drive and then forget about it.

 ```eval_rst
 .. index:: ssh-copy-id